 Work is more than just a source of income.
 Often, it is a source of satisfaction and purpose.
 But when you are injured on the job, work can also be a source of pain and frustration.
-The work injury lawyers at Michigan Injury Attorneys can help.
+The work injury lawyer team at Michigan Injury Attorneys can help.

 Most Michigan employers are required to carry workers’ compensation insurance, often referred to as “workers’ comp.”
 When someone is injured at work, even when the injury is their fault, they are usually covered by workers’ comp.
 In addition to covering the medical care and rehabilitation made necessary by the injury, workers’ compensation also covers a portion of lost wages for a certain period of time following the accident.

 In some cases, a third party other than the employer or the employee is responsible for the injury.
 For example, when the employee is injured by a defective piece of manufacturing equipment or in a car accident caused by someone else while on the job.
 If you are injured at work, you may have a claim for your injury against the third party as well as a claim for workers’ compensation.
 It is important to pursue all of the compensation to which you are entitled, because workers’ comp alone may not cover all your needs.

 It can be difficult to understand your rights to payment after an injury at work, and the distinction between a claim for workers’ compensation and a personal claim against a third party.
 In general, a personal injury claim may entitle you to broader compensation, including for:

 In some cases, punitive damages may be available in a claim against a third party.
 Punitive damages are usually only available when the third party’s harmful conduct was reckless or intentional.
 For instance, if a supplier shipped a piece of manufacturing equipment to your employer, knowing that it was defective and dangerous, you might be entitled to punitive damages if you were then injured by the equipment.